 - an inherited genetic mutation disrupting the functions of the pancreas.

-In as many as three out of 10 people, the cause cannot be identified.2
+In as many as 3 out of 10 people, the cause cannot be identified.

 What are the symptoms of chronic pancreatitis?

 The most common symptom of chronic pancreatitis is repeated episodes of pain, just below your ribs, which may extend into your back.
 It may be mild at first but can become quite severe.
 Eating can make the pain worse.
-However, one in five people have no pain.1
+However, 1 in 5 people have no pain.

 You may also feel nausea (sick), have problems with your digestion (because the pancreas isn’t producing enough enzymes) or develop diabetes (because your pancreas isn’t producing enough insulin.
 Over time, you may have greasy, foul-smelling stools.